LennaHammer/English/EVP/out/words_adjective.md

 ## 1473. uncertain ## adjective
 /ʌnˈsɜrt.ən/ NOT SURE
 [B2]not sure or not able to decide about something
-- He's uncertain whether to go to graduate school or not.
+- He's uncertain `whether` to go to graduate school or not.
-- Beth was uncertain about meeting him.
+- Beth was uncertain `about` meeting him.

 ## 1474. uncertain ## adjective
 /ʌnˈsɜrt.ən/ NOT KNOWN
 [B2]not known or fixed, or not completely certain
-- New arrivals face an uncertain future.
+- New arrivals face an uncertain `future`.
-- The political outlook is still uncertain.
+- The political outlook is `still` uncertain.

 ## 1475. unchanged ## adjective
 /ʌnˈtʃeɪndʒd/
 [B2]staying the same
-- The area has remained virtually unchanged in fifty years.
+- The area has `remained` virtually unchanged in fifty years.

 ## 1476. unclear ## adjective
 /ʌnˈklɪr/ DIFFICULT TO UNDERSTAND
 [B2]not easy to understand
 - The situation at the moment is unclear.
-- It's unclear what actually happened that night.
+- It's unclear `what` actually happened that night.
-- It's unclear whether he arrived before or after the shot was fired.
+- It's unclear `whether` he arrived before or after the shot was fired.

 ## 1477. unclear ## adjective
 /ʌnˈklɪr/ be unclear about sth